imhoffd/aoetech/README.md

 aok-tech-tree
 =============

-HTML5 canvas version of the Age of Empires II: Conqueror's Expansion technology tree!
+HTML5 canvas and angularjs version of the Age of Empires II: Conqueror's Expansion technology tree!